The World of Valden

 Year 3279 – The Grimstone Dwarves utterly annihilate the tribe of Orcs who sold their Dwarven brothers into Azer slavery.

 Year 3300 – The Elves formalize and initiate their plan to flee the continent of Farrin, traveling to the already prepared Syndrei.
 The Elves that opposed this plans are cast out and branded as Dark Elves, aka Drow.
+Some Elves refuse to leave their lands and are branded exiles, which later split into different factions.
 Dwarves and the bestial races continue to war amongst each other.

 Year 3325 – Human cities close their gates and defend against any who seek intrusion.
 They continue to provide logistical support and resources for Dwarves.